ktpl/akeneo-currency-rate-conversion/README.md

 How to use it
 --------------
-* To see how Akeneo PIM currency conversion works, the first step you need to do is set the base currency and the currency rates.
+* After installation of the connector, you will see **Currency converter configuration** navigation inside Akeneo settings menu.

-For the setup, click on the Currency converter configuration navigation in the Akeneo Settings Menu.
+* Now, click on the **Currency converter configuration** navigation and here you need to set the base currency and the currency rates.
 ![Akeneo Currency Conversion Menu](./screenshots/currency-conversion-menu.png "Akeneo Currency Conversion Menu Screenshot")

 * Also, you can fetch the updated currency using the currency APIs